Home / Dog Products

 A dog scooping system that comes with two scooping devices and a tray to scoop into and transport.

 The pan is pretty giant and holds lots which is very handy.
-It does require a little coordination to get in into the grocery bag as its not much smaller than the opening, but most times I only need to do this once so it’s not a big issue.
+It requires a little coordination to get into the grocery bag as it’s not much smaller than the opening, but most times, I only need to do this once, so it’s not a big issue.

-When there’s snow on the ground the spade comes in handy to put a little extra strength into breaking chunks free from the snow and ice.
+When there’s snow on the ground, the spade comes in handy to put a bit of extra strength into breaking chunks free from the snow and ice.

-We’ve got a giant dog, so I’m confident this will work for any size dog and even multiple dogs.
-Sometimes after a long winter our yard is a total scooping disaster, but this makes quick work of it.
+We’ve got a giant dog, so I’m confident this will work for any size dog, even multiple dogs.
+Sometimes, after a long winter, our yard is a total scooping disaster, but this makes quick work of it.

 • Sturdy metal that doesn’t bend easily

-• Strong pan that can hold a surprising amount
+• A strong pan that can hold a surprising amount

 • Poles can be shortened or lengthened